WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-02-15-auto-scale-kubernetes-hpa.md

 ## Load testing a Microservice

 There are many load testing tools out there.
-I wrote a super simple one myself and added it to the root of the Github repository inside the AutoscalingDemo folder.
+I wrote a super simple one myself and added it to the root of the GitHub repository inside the AutoscalingDemo folder.
 The code looks as follows:

 <script src="https://gist.github.com/WolfgangOfner/9ea245746af4f6ec12ccc249a9f64386.js"></script>